 Choosing the right AI for ITSM solution

-The problems with legacy and siloed platforms show us that a different approach is needed.
-Here’s a simple framework for picking a modern AI solution that avoids the usual headaches and gives you value right away.
+The variety of platforms available shows us that choosing the right approach is key.
+Here’s a simple framework for picking a modern AI solution that works with your current setup and gives you value right away.

 Prioritize integration with your existing tools

 Your AI tool should work with you, not against you.
-Look for solutions that plug directly into the helpdesk you already use, whether it’s Zendesk, Freshdesk, or even Jira Service Management, instead of forcing you into a painful and expensive migration.
+Look for solutions that plug directly into the helpdesk you already use, whether it’s Zendesk, Freshdesk, or Jira Service Management, instead of forcing you into a difficult migration.

 This is where a modern platform like eesel AI really stands out.
 It’s built to make your current tools smarter, not replace them.
-With one-click integrations, you can connect eesel AI to your stack and have it working in minutes, not months.
-This approach saves a ton of time, money, and internal arguments.
+As a complementary option within the Jira ecosystem, you can connect eesel AI to your stack and have it working in minutes, not months.
+This approach saves a ton of time and resources.

 Demand control and customization